securityfirst/tent-content/contents_en/operations/meetings/beginner/location-selection.md

 Plan:
 *	Your approach;
 *	Possible escape routes;
-*	Nearby safe spots such as partner offices, supportive local people, or embassies.
+*	Nearby safe spots such as partner offices, supportive local people, or embassies;

 (Learn more about this in [vehicles](umbrella://lesson/vehicles).)

+*   A cover story for borders or checkpoints.

+(Learn more about this in [borders](umbrella://lesson/borders) and [checkpoints](umbrella://lesson/checkpoints).)

 # Choose a meeting place